Cabo San Lucas vacation rentals

-When is the best time to stay in a vacation rental in Cabo San Lucas?
+The best time to stay in a vacation rental in Cabo San Lucas

 Cabo has inviting weather all year long, with 350 sunny days annually, making all seasons ideal for staying in one of Cabo’s vacation rentals.
 The weather is most perfect in early summer and late fall, and you can expect larger crowds in winter and spring, especially at Christmas, Easter, and spring break.
 Summertime can be hot and muggy, but it brings consistent waves that surfers love, as well as the occasional rain shower.
 The dry, temperate winter season is great for exploring the outdoors; the water dips to its chilliest point in December, a still-comfortable 75 degrees Fahrenheit.
 Whales and whale sharks make their way to Baja Sur in the winter; keep an eye out for baby humpbacks playing in the waves by February, and flying manta rays leaping from the ocean in May.

-What are the top things to do in Cabo San Lucas?
+Top things to do in Cabo San Lucas

 The East Cape